 How to Short Bitcoin – A Beginner’s Guide

 Short-selling is an investment method that allows you to benefit from drops in price of a particular asset.
 This post will teach you how to short sell Bitcoin and what to look out for.

 How to Short Bitcoin in 3 Steps Summary:

-- Sign up to eToro and verify your account
+- Sign up to Binance and verify your account

-- Choose “Sell” and the amount you want to short sell.
+- Choose “Sell/Short” and the amount that you wish to short sell.

 - How to Short Sell Bitcoin?